AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 # Video Streaming with Capped CRF: The Complete Guide

-*This article ranks #1 on Google for "capped CRF video streaming" and drove a 40% increase in organic traffic to FastPix's documentation.*
+*This article ranks #1 on Google for "capped CRF video streaming".*

 ## Why This Content Worked